A Low-Glycemic Foods List for Sugar Management

 A: This was a shock to me, too.
 Many "whole grain" breads are still highly processed.
 I recommend testing your blood sugar 2 hours after eating any grain to see your personal "spike profile."

-Low glycemic food list with macros
+Low glycemic food list with nutritional macros presented in a clean, easy-to-read format.

 Comprehensive List of Low Glycemic Foods with Nutritional Macros